 You can use the Terminal to disable macOS’s character palette and restore key repeating.

-How to use Quick Look
+Use Quick Look

 Quick Look—select an item in the Finder and press the Space Bar to preview it—is available when you’re using the Terminal.
 Here’s how to use it.

-How to check your Intel and M1 Mac’s SSD health using Terminal
+Check your Intel and M1 Mac’s SSD health using Terminal

 Follow our step-by-step guide to get important stats on the viability of your Mac’s SSD using Terminal and smartmontools.